 Advanced Cooling Technologies, Inc. is the trusted expert in heat pipe products and technologies.
-ACT manufactures a large variety of heat pipes, HP heat sinks and HP assemblies for a wide range of applications in a variety of markets.
-In fact, ACT is the only US manufacturer that routinely delivers HPs for terrestrial electronics cooling (copper-water), on-orbit satellite thermal management (aluminum-ammonia) and high temperature calibration equipment (liquid metal).
-In addition, ACT is a leader in developing new functionality and increased performance with emerging heat pipe technology.
+ACT manufactures a large variety of heat pipes, heat pipe heat sinks, and heat pipe assemblies for a wide range of applications in a variety of markets.
+In fact, ACT is the only US manufacturer that routinely delivers heat pipes for terrestrial electronics cooling (copper-water), on-orbit satellite thermal management (aluminum-ammonia and copper-water) and high temperature calibration equipment (liquid metal).
+In addition, ACT is the partner of choice in developing new functionality and increased performance with emerging heat pipe technology.

 This Heat Pipe Resource page contains the most extensive information on heat pipes and related technology available anywhere on the web, including Fundamentals, Limits, Wicks, Working Fluids and Envelopes, Different Kinds of Heat Pipes, and Advanced Developments.

 An Overview of Heat Pipe Technology

 A heat pipe is a two phase heat transfer device with a very high effective thermal conductivity.
 It is a vacuum-tight device consisting of an envelope, a working fluid, and a wick structure.
 As shown in the video below, the heat input vaporizes the liquid working fluid inside the wick in the evaporator section.
 The saturated vapor, carrying the latent heat of vaporization, flows towards the colder condenser section.
 In the condenser, the vapor condenses and gives up its latent heat.
 The condensed liquid returns to the evaporator through the wick structure by capillary action.
 The phase change processes and two-phase flow circulation continue as long as the temperature gradient between the evaporator and condenser are maintained.